cloudquery/cloudquery/website/pages/docs/developers/creating-new-plugin.md

 ### Creating a Table

 The scaffold tool creates a single table in the `resources` directory.
-Let's take a look at the code in `resources/table.go` that was generated for a new "xkcd" source plugin:
+Let's take a look at the code in `resources/table.go` that was generated for a new XKCD source plugin:

 ```go
 package resources